Light54321/C-code/README.md

-#code we are doing in class
+#code we are doing in class.